Claudia Rosencrantz: VMTV

 In October 2012, Rosencrantz joined the celebrity chef Jamie Oliver as Director of Programmes of Fresh One Productions and CCO of the Jamie Oliver Media Group.

 In February 2015, she became the CEO of the Jamie Oliver Media Group.
 Inheriting write-downs, she re-structured the group, introducing a centralised operational structure in Oliver's output – across TV, book, digital, commercial and global endorsement.
 Over two years she stabilised the group's financial performance and prepared the business for growth with long-term production and distribution deals.
 During her two years as CEO she oversaw the Everyday Superfood book and TV series, Oliver's first Christmas-themed book, and the Sugar Rush campaign which resulted in a government initiative supporting sugar tax on sugary drinks.
 Rosencrantz left the group at the end of 2016.

 Recent career

-At the end of 2018 Rosencrantz set up Studio 1 – with joint CEO Adrian Woolfe.
-Their first commission was a one-off entertainment show on BBC One fronted by Dame Edna Everage.
+At the end of 2018 Rosencrantz set up Studio 1.
+The first commission was a one-off entertainment show on BBC One called ‘Dame Edna Rules The Waves’.
+It was fronted by Dame Edna Everage. in her last ever tv show.

-In July 2020, Studio 1 announced that it would establish a new streaming entertainment news channel known as LIT.
+In July 2020, Studio 1 launched a new streaming entertainment news channel on Peacock called LIT.